kaustubhkx/youtube_video_downloader/README.md

 An Application made using Python which downloads Youtube Videos and saves it locally on your device.

-- Modules/Library used in this applications are pytube, tkinter and many more.
+- Modules/Library used in this application are pytube, tkinter and many more.

 You can check the official documentation of these modules